Chinese Cabbage and Salmon Marinated in Shiokoji

 You can keep the stuffed Chinese cabbage in the refrigerator like this for up to 3 days.

 Remove from the bag and cut into easy-to-eat pieces, and serve.

-Spread out the leaves of Chinese cabbage on a strainer and place it somewhere with good ventilation for 1-2 days to dry.
-This not only reduces its bulk, but removes moisture to concentrate its sweetness and make it keep more effectively.
+Spread out the leaves of a Chinese cabbage on a strainer and place it somewhere with good ventilation for 1-2 days to dry.
+This not only reduces its bulk, but removes moisture to concentrate its sweetness and improves its preserving properties.
 Can keep for 3-4 days in the refrigerator after drying.
-Good for soaking up flavors like in this recipe, as well as in stir-fries and simmered dishes.
+Good for soaking up flavors as in this recipe, as well as use in stir-fries and simmered dishes.